denten-books/plain-text/0-chapter.md

 through the long and ghastly corridors of the scholar's workshop.

-Take the hypothetical example of a media scholar analyzing the last two decades of film production or photography without grasping the fundamentals of electronic photo-detectors, RAW image formats, complementary metal–oxide–semiconductor (CMOS), digital editing tools, computer-generated imagery (CGI), or *Photoshop* image manipulation techniques.
-Such a study is in peril of being misguided by theoretical models that have no basis on reality.
+Take the hypothetical example of a media scholar analyzing the last two decades of film or photography without grasping the fundamentals of electronic photo-detectors, RAW image formats, complementary metal–oxide–semiconductor (CMOS), digital editing tools, computer-generated imagery (CGI), or *Photoshop* image manipulation techniques.
+Such a study would be in peril of drawing theoretical conclusions that have tenuous purchase on reality.
+That is not to say that theorists have nothing to contribute to the conversation, but rather that they can contribute more when their thought is grounded in practice.
-It is not that theorists cannot say anything about photography without knowing its technical foundations, but rather that they can say more when they do.
-To my mind, theory must be continually checked and refined against practice, just as practice must be continually checked and refined against generalized insight.
-Similarly, it is my contention here that the fundamental theoretical concepts driving literary studies---word, text, narrative, discourse, author, story, book, archive---are thoroughly enmeshed in the underlying physical substratum of paper and pixel.
-The articulation of higher-level abstractions cannot attain its full expressive potential without a thick description of their lower-level base particulates.
-Throughout, readers will be encouraged to encounter the immediate context of their reading anew: to put down the book, to lean away from the screen, and too look at these objects with strange eyes.
+Similarly, it is my contention here that the fundamental theoretical concepts driving literary studies---word, text, narrative, discourse, author, story, book, archive---are thoroughly enmeshed in the underlying physical substratum of paper and pixel (among their related practices and institutions).
+It follows that the articulation of higher-level abstractions cannot attain its full expressive potential without a thick description of their lower-level base particulates.

+Luckily for us, reading and writing of texts are not esoteric activities.
+They are readily available for phenomenological introspection.
+I will therefore occasionally encourage the readers to encounter the immediate contexts of their reading anew: to put down the book, to lean away from the screen, and too look at these objects with strange eyes.
 In this movement, I want to disrupt habituated intuitions of the mind, pitting them against knowledge "at hand" and fingertip knowledge: as when ruffling through the pages or typing at a keyboard.
+To what extent is the text "ephemeral," for example?
+(I take up this question at length in chapters 1-3).
+The question can be made more palpable by asking "what can be done with this text now?"
+Are the readers physically able to copy and paste?
+Do they have legal permissions to quote at length, to perform publicly, or to otherwise remediate?

 In this approach to "doing" theory, *Plain Text* joins the experimental and material "turns" steering the academy toward critical practice, especially in